 These courses continue emphasis on listening, speaking, reading, culture and writing.
 Students will review previously studied grammatical points and be introduced to more advanced grammatical concepts.
 Selected readings and culture are infused throughout the curriculum.
 Online resources, workbooks, and supplementary materials are an essential part of these courses.
+Integrated performance assessments are used to assess proficiency in all four skills.
 Prerequisite: Level 3, C- or better.